fwextensions/quick-score/README.md

 ## Usage

-You can import the `quickScore` function as a property of a CommonJS module:
+You can import the `quickScore` function from a property of the CommonJS module:

 ```js
 const quickScore = require("quick-score").quickScore;